ericcombiolab/LRTK/README.md

 -OT/--output_type: Output fastq format.
 The unified linked read format (ULRF) is recommended.

--B/--barcodes: The recommended "WhiteList/white_list_*_barcode.fa" is the reference baecode files for 10x and stLFR technologies.
+-B/--barcodes: The recommended "WhiteList/white_list_*_barcode.fa" is the reference barcode files for 10x and stLFR technologies.

 -F/--filter: Users can choose from (Yes, No).
 "Yes" indicates that LRTK will use fastp to filter reads.